 Former employees: After receiving the personnel records for SHRA positions consistent with Section III.B above, the Department of Human Resources shall retain such records for five years; such records shall then be forwarded to the State Archives for permanent storage.
 When employment terminates for EHRA positions, all files are maintained in the Office of Academic Affairs and in their respective departments/units for up to three years and then sent to University Archives for permanent storage.
 The University Archivist merges all files and maintains a directory of files.

 Unsuccessful applicants for employment: Personnel records of all unsuccessful applicants for SHRA positions shall be retained in the Department of Human Resources for three years, then destroyed.
 Personnel records of all unsuccessful applicants for EHRA positions shall be retained in the recruiting department/unit for three years and then destroyed.

 A current employee who wishes to inspect his/her personnel file in a particular campus office should contact the administrator in charge of that office.
 An employee, former employee, or applicant who wishes to make a more general inspection should make a written request directed to:

-- EPA employees: Associate Provost for Academic Budget and Personnel
+- EHRA employees: Associate Provost for Academic Budget and Personnel

 - Graduate assistants: Dean of the Graduate School